Amine-Belgacem/wdmc-debian8/README.md

 ### Core Installation

 - **[Installing Debian 8](install-debian.md)** Instructions for installing Debian 8 on the WD My Cloud.
-- **[Installation Terminal Log](install-debian-terminal-log.md)** Raw terminal output from a successful Debian Jessie installation and restoration on a 2 TB WD Red drive.
+- **[Installation Terminal Log](install-debian-terminal-log.md)** Raw terminal output from a successful Debian 8 installation and restoration on a 2 TB WD Red drive.

 ### Configuration & Services